stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 11 (P2L8) - Library Exercise (OCL).md

 ## Requirement 6 Quiz

-_Which of the classes in the diagram is most appropriate to associate with Requirement #6 (checking out books)?_
+_Which of the classes in the diagram is most appropriate to associate with Requirement #6 (checking out books)_?

 `Book` is the most appropriate class.

 ## CheckedOut Quiz

-_Does the constraint for the checkout period sound more like a class invariant or an operation?_
+_Does the constraint for the checkout period sound more like a class invariant or an operation_?

 Sounds more like an invariant.

 ## Requirement 7 OCL Quiz

-_Complete the OCL constraint for Requirement #7 (AV material checkout)._
+_Complete the OCL constraint for Requirement #7 (AV material checkout)_.

 - Attribute name: checkOutPeriod
 - Operator: =